TMJ Therapy – Port Charlotte, FL

 - Massage your jaw muscles, apply a hot compress to the area periodically, and take over-the-counter anti-inflammatory if you need to.
 (This is similar to the way you would treat a normal muscle injury.)

-- Practice muscle relaxation exercises that have been recommended by your dentist or a TMJ specialist.
+- Dental office muscle relaxation exercises that have been recommended by your dentist or a TMJ specialist.

 - Try not to slouch, as this can cause the lower jaw to shift forward and the skull to move back onto your spine.
 Good posture helps keep the jaw in its proper alignment.